 Alan Richardson has more than twenty years of professional IT experience, working as a programmer and at every level of the testing hierarchy from tester through head of testing.
 Author of the books “Selenium Simplified” and “Java For Testers”.
 Alan also has created online training courses to help people learn Technical Web Testing and Selenium WebDriver with Java.
 He works as an independent consultant, helping companies improve their use of automation, agile, and exploratory technical testing.
 Alan posts his writing and training videos on SeleniumSimplified.com, EvilTester.com, JavaForTesters.com, and CompendiumDev.co.uk.

 – I do agree that it is more a mindset than a methodology.
-I can’t point at any mandated ‘rules of exploratory testing’ document and say “only if ye do such that is written here shall ye be of the Exploratory”.
+I can’t point at any mandated ‘rules of exploratory testing’ document in the practices of QA outsourcing and say “only if ye do such that is written here shall ye be of the Exploratory”.

 Exploratory Testing requires each tester to learn how they currently test, identify how they can improve how they test, and how they can apply their unique skills and experience in their exploratory testing.
 It is a uniquely personal approach and as such ‘mindset’ offers a far better word to encourage ownership of the testing process than methodology.